 It can be tempting to thrust your child off an incline from the get-go.
 Instead, you should opt to find a large, even surface area free of hazards, where they can securely gain the needed skills to learn how to operate a balance bike.

-How to Stop on a Balance Bike
+Stop on a Balance Bike

 Stopping on a balance bike can be scary, so it is your responsibility to help your child along the way.
 Always make sure they use their balance bikes within their limits.

 Check out our store for scooters, balance bikes, helmets, and accessories.